Pneumonia

 • Consider Pneumocystis jiroveci in HIV patients: Co-trimoxazole

-• Macrolides: similar to those mentioned above but usually milder.
-Hepatoxicity and antibiotic associated colitis are quite rare.
+Macrolides: Similar to those mentioned above but usually milder.
+Hepatotoxicity and antibiotic associated colitis are quite rare

 Prevention